 At Brilliance, jewelry shoppers can expect the highest quality loose diamonds and diamond jewelry.
-Not only are all our diamonds conflict-free, but they are certified as 100-percent natural.
 Many jewelry retailers opt to sell synthetic diamonds, instead of natural diamonds, because they are less expensive.
 If you are purchasing a diamond on a budget, you should know the differences between a synthetic diamond and a natural diamond prior to making your purchase.

 What is a “Synthetic” Diamond?